csi-greifflab/Absolut/README.md

 - takes CDR3 Amino Acid sequences, and computes their best binding around a lattice antigen.
 - generates features of antibody-antigen bindings directly usable for Machine Learning

-The database generated with Absolut! is available at [philippe-robert.com/Absolut/Database/](http://www.philippe-robert.com/Absolut/Database/).
+The database generated with Absolut! is available at [https://greifflab.org/Absolut/](https://greifflab.org/Absolut/).

 ## License

 Absolut! is distributed under the GNU affero general public license (see License.md)

+## Documentation / Reference

+You can find a more detailed documentation in the subfolder doc/HowToAbsolut.pdf

+The method and analyses of antibody-antigen bindings are explained in:
+- Robert and Akbar et al. 2021, 'A billion synthetic 3D-antibody-antigen complexes enable unconstrained machine-learning formalized investigation of antibody specificity prediction' (will be available in a few days in BioRXiV)
+- Robert et al 2020, 'Ymir: A 3D structural affinity model for multi-epitope vaccine simulations', BioRXiV [https://www.biorxiv.org/content/10.1101/766535v1](link)

 ## Installation